 How do you make informed decisions when it comes to selecting and managing the vehicles in your fleet?
 This section will help you decide what makes business sense for you, whether it’s investing in a ‘grey fleet’ of cars leased out as an incentive for commuter staff, or a fleet of delivery lorries, taxis, or removal vans.

 While on the surface it may appear that choosing a fleet is no different to choosing any other piece of tech or equipment, it can actually make or break your business when scaling up.
 Here are just some of the factors a business owner would be wise to consider.

-Then there’s the admin side of things to take care of – making sure you aren’t using the vehicles for personal use more than you should be, getting the right insurance provider in place, making sure you’re reimbursing employees appropriately for any fuel costs the incur on the job, etc.
+Then there’s the admin side of things to take care of: making sure you aren’t using the vehicles for personal use more than you should be, getting the right insurance provider in place, making sure you’re reimbursing employees appropriately for any fuel costs that incur on the job, etc.